-New hope for addictsJanuary 28th, 2013 in Addiction
+New hope for addictsJanuary 28, 2013 by Barbara Lago in Medicine & Health / Addiction

 It doesn't take a rocket scientist to quickly grasp what a University of Mississippi professor's research could mean to the millions of people addicted to hardcore narcotics such as heroin, cocaine, methamphetamine and morphine.